Time-dependent influence metric for cascade dynamics on networks: Tree-size influence measure

 We consider unidirectional (or ``monotone'') binary-state dynamics, where at each instant a node is in either the ``susceptible'' state or the ``infected'' state.
 Once infected, a node cannot return to the susceptible state.
 For example, if we are tracking the propagation of a specific tweet on Twitter, we label a node as infected if it has tweeted or retweeted the message, and susceptible if it has not done so.
 We define $\psi_{i\to j}(\tau)\, d\tau$ as the probability that a transmission along directed edge\footnote{We adopt the convention that edges are directed from a node to its followers, i.e., in the direction of the flow of information.} $i\to j$ occurs at a time in the interval $[\tau, \tau+d\tau]$ after the moment of infection of node $i$ \cite{Karrer10}.
 In some models of Twitter dynamics, for example, the probability of node $j$ retweeting a message it has received depends inversely on the in-degree of node $j$ (i.e., the higher the number of Twitter users $j$ follows, the less likely he is to retweet a particular message), due to the competition between incoming tweets for the limited attention of user $j$ \cite{Lerman16,Weng12}.

 Our tree-size influence metric for node $i$ is the expected size of the cascade initiated by the infection of node $i$, as measured at a time $t$ after the initial infection.
-The cascade is considered as a tree, where the infection of each node leads to the possible infection of its (out-)neighbours.
+The cascade is modelled as a tree, where the infection of each node leads to the possible infection of its (out-)neighbours.
 In the Twitter example, the expected tree size for node $i$ is the expected number of retweets of a message broadcast by node $i$ (plus one, to count the original tweeting by node $i$ itself).

 Suppose node $i$ is infected.
 Define $m_{i\to j}(t)$ to be the expected (mean) size, at a time $t$ after the infection of node $i$, of the tree created by transmission along the edge from node $i$ to node $j$.

-Noting that the probability that infection is transmitted from $i$ to $j$ by time $t$ is given by the integral of $\psi_{i \to j}(\tau)$ from 0 to $t$, we can write an integral equation for $m_{i \to j}(t)$:
+We assume (as is common in branching-process approximations) that the subtrees created by the infection of two neighbours $j$ and $k$ of node $i$ are independent of each other.
+Noting that the probability that infection is transmitted from $i$ to $j$ by time $t$ is given by the integral of $\psi_{i \to j}(\tau)$ from 0 to $t$, we can then write an integral equation for $m_{i \to j}(t)$:

 where ${\mathcal{N}_j}$ is the set of neighbours (out-neighbours if the network is directed) of node $j$.
 The first term in the square brackets counts the contribution of 1 to the cascade size by node $j$ becoming infected, and the second term adds the sizes of the subcascades initiated by subsequent infections starting from node $j$.
 If $j$ is infected at time $\tau$ then the subtree has age $t-\tau$ when time is $t$.
 Then the expected size of a tree started by the infection of node $i$ depends on the the time $t$ elapsed since $i$ was infected as